bitid/bitid/README.md

 *Bitcoin Authentication Open Protocol*

-Pure Bitcoin sites and applications shouldn’t have to always rely on artificial identification such as username and password.
-BitID is an open protocol allowing simple and secure authentication by a Bitcoin address, using a private key challenge.
+Pure Bitcoin sites and applications shouldn’t have to rely on artificial identification such as usernames and passwords.
+BitID is an open protocol allowing simple and secure identification by a Bitcoin address, using a cryptographic signature challenge.

 # Acknowledgment

-The idea to authenticate using a cryptographic challenge is nothing new and BitID doesn't claim to be an original approach.
-The goal is to propose common specifications and best practices as well as provide a seamless user experience.
+Authenticating using a cryptographic challenge isn't a new idea and BitID doesn't claim to be an original approach.

-Discussion on [Reddit](http://www.reddit.com/r/Bitcoin/comments/1nkoju/bitcoin_core_dev_websites_do_not_need_passwords/) about a need to replace user/pwd with a key based auth.
+Discussion on [Reddit](http://www.reddit.com/r/Bitcoin/comments/1nkoju/bitcoin_core_dev_websites_do_not_need_passwords/) about a need to replace user/pwd authentication with a key-based signature.

-[SQRL](https://www.grc.com/sqrl/sqrl.htm) (Secure Quick Reliable Login) is a similar project allowing authentication using public and private keys.
-It is however much broad in its approach and relies on additional software / app, as BitID relies on wallets which the user must already have.
+[SQRL](https://www.grc.com/sqrl/sqrl.htm) (Secure Quick Reliable Login) is a similar project allowing authentication using public-key cryptography.
+It has however a much broader scope and relies on additional software for storing the key pairs, while BitID relies on crypto-wallets that users already have access to.

-# Why ?

-When dealing with Bitcoin services, user has most of the time a wallet with at least one address.
-Using this wallet for authentication purpose has many benefits :
-- seamless registration / login experience
-- no need to remember password, added security
-- authentication by Bitcoin address, allowing service to know return address if needed
-- possibility of connecting with a decentralized identification system to populate registration fields (name, email ...)

-Of course, these benefits apply only for Bitcoin related services.
-It leverages the fact that users already have a wallet and already took all steps to protect/backup it.
-For mainstream services, other auth services such as OpenID, Facebook connect, etc are much more suited.

 # How does it work ?

-To access a restricted area or just to identify himself, the user is presented with the following UX :
+In order to access a restricted area or just to identify herself, the user is shown the following UX :

 ![](http://i.imgur.com/CvuXijh.png)